glassechidna/fwdform2/README.md

 heroku config:unset REGISTRATION_ENABLED REGISTRATION_PASSWORD
 ```

-**Note:** Don't forget to either move your Mailgun domain out of the sandbox mode, or alternatively add each user as an [Authorized Recipient](https://app.mailgun.com/app/account/authorized).
+**Note:** Don't forget to either move your Mailgun domain out of sandbox mode, or alternatively add each user as an [Authorized Recipient](https://app.mailgun.com/app/account/authorized).

 ### Register a user